jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 ## Integration with Other Subsystems

-- **With Strategy Subsystem**: Reads ranked fragments and writes improved artifacts back.
+- **With Strategy Subsystem**: Reads ranked fragments from the global graph and writes improved artifacts and meta-weights back.
-- **With Solve Subsystem**: Receives fresh fragments from Enigma Machine runs.
+- **With Solve Subsystem**: Receives fresh fragments from Enigma Machine runs via feed vaults.
 Every participating EM loads the latest distilled global scoring approximation at startup.
 - **With Economic Subsystem**: Supplies the strongest patterns and proposals for monetization and upgrade.
+Raw BD/PD artifacts are upgraded centrally.
 - **With Training Subsystem**: Uses the curated dataset to drive the meta-RL loop and neural net updates.
-- **With Defense Subsystem**: Uses adversarial examples to harden the system and improve calibration.
+- **With Defense Subsystem**: Uses global adversarial examples to harden the system and improve calibration.
+Consistent global packages are pushed down to local Defense instances.

 ## Planned Evolution – Enigma Models